-The procedures selected depend on the auditor's judgement including the assessment ofthe risks of material misstatement of the financial statements whether due to fraud orerror.
+The procedures selected depend on the auditor's judgement including the assessment ofthe risks of material misstatement of IND AS financial statements whether due to fraud orerror.

 We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.

-A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance withgenerally accepted accounting principles.
+A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of IND AS financial statements for external purposes in accordance withgenerally accepted accounting principles.

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-6. On the basis of records produced we are of the opinion that prima facie costrecords and accounts prescribed by the Central Government under sub section (1) of section 148 ofthe Companies Act 2013 in respect of products of the company covered under therules under said section have been made and maintained.
-However we are neither required to carryout nor have carried out any detailed examination of such accounts and records.
+VI.
+On the basis of records produced we are of the opinion that prima facie costrecords and accounts prescribed by the Central Government under sub section (1) of section148 of the Companies Act 2013 in respect of products of the company covered under therules under said section have been made and maintained.
+However we are neither required tocarry out nor have carried out any detailed examination of such accounts and records.

-b.
-The dues on account of Sales Tax Income Tax Excise Duty and cess disputed by thecompany and not being paid vis--vis forums where such disputes are pending arementioned below:-
+VII. b) The dues on account of Sales Tax Income Tax Excise Duty and Cess disputed bythe company and not being paid vis--vis forums where such disputes are pending arementioned below:-

 |Name of the Statute ||Nature of dues ||Amount Rs. in lacs ||Period to which the amount relates ||Forum where dispute is pending |